 - Repetitive motor mannerism (i.e. flapping arms)

-Diagnosis of autism is based on behavioral observations, parent reports and psychological testing.
-Often, it is necessary that a team of professionals composed of a developmental psychologist, a speech-language pathologist and an occupational therapist assess the child’s behavior, social interaction, communication, fine and gross motor skills, and sensory integration abilities.
+Diagnosis of autism is based on behavioral observations, parent reports and neuro/psychological testing.
+Typically, it is necessary that a team of professionals composed of a developmental psychologist, a speech-language pathologist and an occupational therapist assess the child’s behavior, social interactions, communication, fine and gross motor skills, and sensory integration abilities.
 Specific recommendations regarding appropriate interventions are made following the thorough evaluation.
-And as with any intervention program, parent education and counseling are an essential component.

-In some cases where autism is suspected but undiagnosed, speech and language intervention is initiated, and in the course of intervention, the parents are referred to seek a multidisciplinary team evaluation.
+In some cases where autism is suspected but undiagnosed, speech and language intervention is initiated; during the course of intervention, parents may be referred to seek a multidisciplinary team evaluation.